larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 The Trust presents at the IETF plenary to report to the IETF community, and its presentations are available as part of the IETF proceedings {{PM}}.
-The Trust only presents to plenary once a year, which while strictly conforming to {{TAV2}} is notably less frequent than the other parts of the IETF that report at every plenary.
+The Trust presents roughly once a year, which while strictly conforming to {{TAV2}} is notably less frequent than the other parts of the IETF that report at every plenary.
 The Trust should match the level of reporting of the other parts of the IETF and present at every plenary.

-It also makes information available on its website {{TRUST}}, and sends occasional announcements to the IETF community by email {{ANN}}.
+The Trust also makes information available on its website {{TRUST}}, and sends occasional announcements to the IETF community by email {{ANN}}.